S3-Portfolio/General/Analysis.md

 ### Stakeholder analysis
 [Source](https://fhict.instructure.com/courses/13025/pages/stakeholder-analysis-who-has-a-stake-in-the-project-and-in-the-software?module_item_id=916361)
 #### Individual:
-What is a stakeholder?
+* What is a stakeholder?

+"A person with an interest or concern in something, especially a business."
+[Source](https://languages.oup.com/google-dictionary-en/)

-Who are the stakeholders in your project and what are their goals and constraints?
+* Who are the stakeholders in your project and what are their goals and constraints?

+In my personal project the stakeholders would include: the teachers, future users, me, myself and I.
+As I am both the stakeholder and the developer, my goals are developing as many user stories and my constraints would be time and the need to focus on other things besides the user stories.
+The teachers' goals are to see me succeed (at least I hope) and to see an end product.
+Their constraints would be their role as theacher, because they have to grade my project instead of just being the stakeholder.

 #### Group:
 You have identified and analysed your stakeholders – their goals, constraints, stakes.